China's Xi calls for greater cooperation with Turkmenistan on natural gas | Headlines

 - China

-Chinese President Xi Jinping urged his Turkmenistan counterpart to expand cooperation on energy, especially natural gas, Chinese state television reported on Friday.
+Chinese President Xi Jinping said on Friday he wants more cooperation with Turkmenistan on energy, Chinese state television reported.

-President Serdar Berdymukhamedov was in Beijing for a two-day visit.
-Turkmenistan is China's single largest supplier of piped natural gas.
+Turkmenistan, a Central Asian nation of six million people, is China's single largest supplier of piped natural gas.
+"Natural gas cooperation is the cornerstone of the China-Turkmenistan relationship," Xi told Turkmenistan's President Serdar Berdymukhamedov, who is in Beijing on a two-day visit.

-Xi also told Berdymukhamedov that China supports more Chinese firms to invest in Turkmenistan.
+Chinese media reports of their meetings did not give any specific details of future energy cooperation between the two countries.
+Xi and Berdymukhamedov also discussed energy cooperation when they met last September on the sidelines of a summit of the Shanghai Cooperation Organisation (SCO) in Uzbekistan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)